Hansade2005/pixel-pilot/MULTISTEP_WORKFLOW_GUIDE.md

 ## Overview

-This implementation adds a powerful **multistep AI workflow system** to Pixel Pilot that provides real-time streaming updates for complex development tasks.
+This implementation adds a powerful **multistep AI workflow system** to PiPilot that provides real-time streaming updates for complex development tasks.
 The system automatically detects when a user request requires sophisticated processing and switches to a structured 6-step workflow with live progress updates.

 ## 🏗️ Architecture